faircloth-lab/phyluce/docs/daily-use/daily-use-3-uce-processing.rst

 UCE Processing for Phylogenomics
 ********************************

-The workflow described below is meant for users who are  analyzing UCE in phylogenetic contexts - meaning that you are interested in addressing questions at or deeper than the species-level.
+The process described below is meant for users who are analyzing UCE data in phylogenetic contexts - meaning that you are interested in addressing questions at or deeper than the species-level.